-On January 1, 2018, RAI adopted Accounting Standards Codification, referred to as ASC, 606, Revenue from Contracts with Customers.
+RAI recognizes revenue in accordance with Accounting Standards Codification, referred to as ASC, 606, Revenue from Contracts with Customers.
 RAI's operating subsidiaries recognize revenue when they have satisfied their performance obligation under the contract, which occurs at a point in time, by shipment of their product to the customer.
 At this point, the customer obtains control of the product and ownership of such product and risk of loss transfers to the customer.
 Revenue is measured as the amount of consideration the RAI operating subsidiary expects to receive in exchange for shipping its product, which includes variable consideration such as estimates of customer sales incentives and trade promotional allowances.